-Compare how community composition has changed over time.
-Quantitative analysis of video/photography data from several locations in the Whittard Canyon system, surveyed in 2015 and 2022, will be interpreted against knowledge about sediment transport and internal wave patterns recently gathered through collaborations in the CLASS project.
+Assess community composition change over time.
+Quantitative analysis of image data from several locations, surveyed in 2015 and 2022, will be interpreted against new knowledge about sediment transport and internal wave patterns in this canyon system.

-Habitat maps will be created from the repeat high-resolution mapping and photogrammetry data, to quantify changes in habitat distribution and extent.
-Novel point pattern analysis from photogrammetry mosaics will quantify changes in small-scale species distributions, and focused comparisons of individual specimens / colonies will inform about changes in the health status of key ecosystem engineers.
+Quantify changes in small-scale habitat and individual species distribution patterns.
+Habitat maps will be created from repeat high-resolution mapping and photogrammetry data, to quantify change in habitat distribution and extent.
+Novel point pattern analysis from photogrammetry mosaics will quantify change in small-scale species distributions, and enable comparisons of individual specimens / colonies to inform on the health status of key ecosystem engineers.